-- The Environment Agency should be contacted regarding site specific advice and regulatory matters on their customer enquiries line: 03708 506506 - Biobeds/biofilters require an Environment Agency T32 waste exemption to legally treat dilute pesticide washings.
-These may be applied for free online - Go online and search: gov.uk/guidance/wasteexemption-t32-treatment-of-waste-in-abiobed-or-biofilter - A U10 or U11 allows waste biomix from the biobed (when it has come to the end of its working life) to be composted for a year and then spread to land - For spreading exemptions, go online and search: gov.uk/guidance/waste-exemption-u10-spreading-waste-to-benefit-agricultural-land or - gov.uk/guidance/waste-exemption-u11spreading-waste-to-benefit-nonagricultural-land - It is acceptable to apply for a STEPS grant without exemptions in place but you should ensure they have been obtained prior to work being completed.
+- Biobeds/biofilters require an Environment Agency T32 waste exemption to legally treat dilute pesticide washings.
+These may be applied for free online - Go online and search: gov.uk/guidance/wasteexemption-t32-treatment-of-waste-in-abiobed-or-biofilter - A U10 or U11 allows waste biomix from the biobed (when it has come to the end of its working life) to be composted for a year and then spread to land - For spreading exemptions, go online and search: gov.uk/guidance/waste-exemption-u10-spreading-waste-to-benefit-agricultural-land - gov.uk/guidance/waste-exemption-u11spreading-waste-to-benefit-nonagricultural-land - It is acceptable to apply for a STEPS grant without exemptions in place but you should ensure they have been obtained prior to work being completed.